frett27/Ada-Synthetizer/README.md

 - Real Time Playing and Offline Playing
 - The max number of voice depends on the hardware provided, there is no hardcoded limitations, one can change the **MAX_VOICES** constant, and see whether it match the requierments.
 (As the number of polyphonie is increased, the processing may be heavier and can lead to increase the jitter and buffer sizes).
 - Parametrized volume for each playing sound.
-- Resampling : currently Nearest neighborhood algorithm (can be improved)
-- Variable Output frequency, permit to adjust CPU consumption
+- Variable Output frequency, permit to adjust CPU consumption (default 44100)

 #### Current Drivers

-- Win32 SoundDriver
+- Win32 SoundDriver (x86), x64 not yet supported
 - Alsa SoundDriver (*nix platforms)
-- PCM 16 bit Wav Output, using a cross plateform.
+- PCM 16 bit Wav Output (all plateforms)

 Can be extended outside the library, depending on needs.
 Theses drivers show how to implement one.